Language Model Networks: Supervision-Efficient Learning through Dense Communication: Discussion

 \subsection{Specification of Modules}

 For edge modules, any seq2seq modules are applicable.
-To be parameter-efficient yet expressive enough, we chose to use a single attention-block (1-layer transformer) for each edge.
+Note that this can be reduced to element-wise functions like a MLP processing each vector independently.
+To be parameter-efficient yet expressive enough, we choose to use a single attention-block (1-layer transformer) for each edge.
 All edge modules would be independently and randomly initialized.
 For vertex models, \TheName{} does not require all the vertex models to be identical.
 We can implement each vertex with different pre-trained LLM respectively, to exploit that different LLMs may have different expertise and \TheName{} can combine them together.
 However, we can choose a much more parameter-efficient way: implementing all the vertex with a single pre-trained LLM.
 As different edges are different, the input information of different vertex would be different, so \TheName{} would still be effective.
 For the aggregation function of messages from multiple input edges of one vertex, we use sum for simplicity: in this case we can use the same causal mask for all vertexes and edges, to keep the causal structure of the input sequence of pre-trained LLMs.

+Another consideration we have is that we might not use `sum' as aggregation, because it can result in information loss.
+We can use `concatenate' for aggregation, like reading language.
+As the topology of LMNet architecture is pre-defined, this can be implementable by setting the order among vertexes in the same layer, and scheduling output length in different layers.